MediaShopping

-Mediashopping was an Italian shopping TV channel launched on September 30, 2005, that transmitted 24-hour in Italy on DTT channel 121 on Mux Mediaset 2 and on digital satellite platform SKY Italia channel 808, whose origins go back to 1998 with the channel H.O.T.
+MediaShopping was an Italian shopping TV channel launched on September 30, 2005, that transmitted 24-hour in Italy on DTT channel 121 on Mux Mediaset 2 and on digital satellite platform SKY Italia channel 808, whose origins go back to 1998 with the channel H.O.T.
 Italia became first Home Shopping Europe in 2001 and then Canale D in 2003.

 Since March 1, 2011, the channel is replaced by ME become For you on June 6, 2011.

-Mediashopping as a company
+Corporate

-Mediashopping S.p.A. is a company of Mediaset group, owner of the TV channel for you, until March 1, 2011, called with the homonymous name.
+MediaShopping S.p.A. is a company of Mediaset group, owner of the TV channel for you, until March 1, 2011, called with the homonymous name.

 Brand

 TV promotions with its own brand, still existing, are transmitted by the channel Mediaset, for shopping with phone and web.